 Applicants to the program are expected:

-The BCMA Mentorship Program is facilitated and supported by Ben Fast, Programs & Communications Coordinator for the BCMA.
-Ben will act as the program manager to provide mentorship pairs with the basic guidelines and structure, as well as with resources throughout the program, and will periodically check in with each pair for progress updates.
+The Mentorship Program is facilitated and supported by BC Museums Association.
+We provide mentorship pairs with the basic guidelines and structure, as well as with resources throughout the program, and will periodically check in with each pair for progress updates.
 Each pair will have the flexibility to create their own process, schedules, or projects.

 The BCMA is committed to building respectful relationships between the BCMA and its members, and between mentors and EMPs.
 Both mentors and EMPs will be required to complete a mentorship contract agreeing to mutual respect and confidentiality during the mentorship program.
 The BCMA Mentorship Program is meant to provide an avenue for professional growth.
 The BCMA reserves the right to remove participants at any point during the program.